bmkitch/bmkitch/README.md

 - 👋 Hi, I’m @bmkitch
 - 👀 I’m interested in java, python, and dynamical systems
-- 🌱 I’m currently learning OOP
+- 🌱 I’m currently pursuing a scientific computer or programming career
-- 💞️ I’m looking to collaborate on numerical models
+- 💞️ I’m looking to collaborate any scientific or mathematical project

 <!---
 bmkitch/bmkitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.